mitradranirban/font-type-tester/readme.txt

 Full typography controls remain available
 No upload interface visible to regular users

-This modification provides better security, cleaner separation of concerns, and a more professional admin experience while maintaining all the font testing functionality for end users.RetryClaude can make mistakes.
-Please double-check responses.
 == Frequently Asked Questions ==

 = What font formats are supported? =